Maplelea Girls ~ Avonlea Traditions, Inc.

 The Maplelea Girls were debuted at the Canadian Toy Fair in Toronto in 2003 by Avonlea Traditions, Inc. According to company president Kathryn Morton, “Our characters are meant to be both an inspiration to, and a reflection of, Canadian girls from coast to coast to coast.
 Maplelea Girls are dolls to play with now, and to treasure forever.”
 Avonlea Traditions Inc. is a Canadian owned and operated company based in Newmarket Ontario.
 Founded in 1988, Avonlea began developing products based on Canada's ever-popular storybook character, Anne of Green Gables and has now expanded their product line to include porcelain dolls, play dolls and decorative items.

 The Maplelea Girls face was modeled on a real (and really cute) little girl from Aurora, Ontario and sculpted by a Canadian artist.
 I recently purchased Jenna, the green-eyed redhead shown in the close-up above, and I find her features very appealing in real life.
 It is difficult to capture her dimples and freckles with a camera and I thought her on-line catalog pictures made her look more "smirky" than she actually is.
 The lashes on Jenna's sleep eyes are soft and fine and nicely matched to her red hair.
 Her face paint is well done with realistic freckles and eyebrows.
 I find the lines drawn from the corners of her eyes to be a little dark and distracting, but the company informs me that this was softened in the second production run of the dolls.
 You can tell what year and production run a particular doll is from using the information coded into the number(s) stamped on the back of your dolls' neck.
 According to Morton, "2003-1 means that the first production run of this character was done in 2003.
 Subsequent production runs of the same character have an additional stamped number below the embossed number.
 For example the second batch of Taryn dolls are stamped with 2005-2 below the embossed 2003-1, meaning the second production run (or generation) was done in 2005.
-There will always be the embossed original year of production, and the imprinted year and generation number of that particular doll.
-Collectors may be interested in knowing that we are currently shipping first generation Jenna and Brianne, and second generation Taryn and Alexi."
+There will always be the embossed original year of production, and the imprinted year and generation number of that particular doll."
+Note that first generation dolls, like my Jenna above, are a slightly different size than subsequent generation dolls, particularly the feet, but 90% of American Girl clothing will still fit them.

 The quality of this doll's vinyl is top notch, as is her wigged Kanekalon hair.
-My only complaint is that her head is attached to her cloth body so tightly she can barely turn it.
-Her clothing is also nicely made though I, and more importantly my eight-year-old daughter, didn't find the styles that appealing.
-(However, with the discussion above about her compatibility with American Girl, her wardrobe possibilities are practically endless.)
-We were both especially impressed with the quality of her realistic-looking athletic shoes though disappointed that they were teal and not a more versatile white.
-Another thing my daughter noticed right away was the doll doesn't have underwear on!
+Her clothing is also nicely made.
+I was especially impressed with the quality of her realistic-looking athletic shoes.
 The box the doll came in is very, very good quality.
 It is extremely sturdy and makes a great storage box for the doll's outfits and accessories.

 In summary, I am very pleased with the Maplelea Girls and hope they live long and prosper.
-Their price is high (slightly less than American Girl) but their quality justifies the price.
+Their price is high (comparable to American Girl) but their quality justifies the price.
 If you are Canadian, have Canadian ancestry or just want a nice friend for your current 18" girls, Maplelea Girls deserve your consideration.

 Copyright © 2005 Maria Greene All Rights Reserved